bard/emacs-run-command/README.md

 ## Configuring

-Customize `run-command-config` and add command list generators.
+Customize `run-command-recipes` and add command list generators.
 Some generators are provided with this package:

 - `run-command-package-json` for npm projects
 - `run-command-hugo` for Hugo sites